dcsmargiassi/maintenance_manager/README.md

 A new Flutter project designed as a mobile application for the general maintenance and expense tracking of vehicles.
 Work In Progress.

+Implemented Features:
+- Sign-In and Create account pages.
+- Add vehicle Forms
+- Work in Progress

+Future Features:
+- Input and manage fuel expenses.
+- Generate visual graphs based on maintenance and fuel expenses over a given period of time.
+- Work in Progress
 ## Getting Started

 This project is a starting point for a Flutter application.